thestumbler/STM32H750-Development-Board/Micropython/readme.md

 This shows the following points:
 * U3 W25Q128W16 is active and providing 16 MB flash drive
+* SD card recognized, if one is inserted
 * CPU clock speed is configured correctly at 480 MHz
 * LED output D5 operational
 * TBD: serial port tests